cellitaes/event-storage/README.md

 ## Starting backend

-Before starting backend go to config.js file located in server folder and replace in both connection strings <password> with that you've received in the email.
+Before starting backend go to .env file located in server folder and replace in both connection strings <password> with that you've received in the email.
 After that enter the server folder, execute npm i command and then enter npm start, which should start the server.